friendly-bits/geoblocker-bash/README.md

 ## **Last but not least**

 - I have put much work into this project.
 If you use it and like it, please consider giving it a star on Github.
 - I would appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
-If you have a suggestion for code improvement, please let me know as well.
+If you have an interesting idea or suggestion for improvement, you are welcome to suggest as well.
 You can use the "Discussions" and "Issues" tabs for that.